arielgabbay/tau-0627.2011/README.md

 python3 autopraat.py formant_scatter formants_extended.csv text_grid.TextGrid 12
 ```

 This command will display a scatter plot of the segments marked in `text_grid.TextGrid` (corresponding to the sound whose data is in `formants_extended.csv`), where the horizontal axis denotes F1 and the vertical axis denotes F2.
+It will also draw a table with the mean value and standard deviation of each axis.

 ## Demonstration